Enshittification: History and definition

-The use of scatological terminology with a -fication suffix was in occasional use in the late 2010s and early 2020s, including with reference to degrading software systems.
-A 2018 Naked Capitalism post referred to the "crapification" of software used by Boeing, and Wendy A. Woloson used the term "encrappification" to describe the proliferation of cheap goods in American economic history.
-However, Cory Doctorow was the first specifically to use enshittification as a descriptor of service degradation and to formalize its meaning, in a November 2022 blog post that was republished three months later in Locus.
-He expanded on the concept in another blog post that was republished in the January 2023 edition of Wired:

 Here is how platforms die: first, they are good to their users; then they abuse their users to make things better for their business customers; finally, they abuse those business customers to claw back all the value for themselves.
 Then, they die.
 I call this enshittification, and it is a seemingly inevitable consequence arising from the combination of the ease of changing how a platform allocates value, combined with the nature of a "two-sided market", where a platform sits between buyers and sellers, hold each hostage to the other, raking off an ever-larger share of the value that passes between them.

-In a 2024 op-ed in the Financial Times, Doctorow argued that enshittification' is coming for absolutely everything" with "enshittificatory" platforms leaving humanity in an "enshittocene".
+In a 2024 op-ed in the Financial Times, Doctorow argued that enshittification was "coming for absolutely everything".

 Doctorow argues that new platforms offer useful products and services at a loss, as a way to gain new users.
 Once users are locked in, the platform then offers access to the userbase to suppliers at a loss; once suppliers are locked in, the platform shifts surpluses to shareholders.
 Once the platform is fundamentally focused on the shareholders, and the users and vendors are locked in, the platform no longer has any incentive to maintain quality.
 Enshittified platforms that act as intermediaries can act as both a monopoly on services and a monopsony on customers, as high switching costs prevent either from leaving even when alternatives technically exist.
 Doctorow has described the process of enshittification as happening through "twiddling": the continual adjustment of the parameters of the system in search of marginal improvements of profits, without regard to any other goal.
 Enshittification can be seen as a form of rent-seeking.